phalcon-orphanage/docs/docs/en/installation.md

 ## Software
 * PHP >= 5.5

-<h5 class='alert alert-danger' markdown='1'>You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.
+<h5 class='alert alert-danger'>You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.
 PHP 5.5 will be deprecated in the near future, and Phalcon 4 will only support PHP 7 </h5>

 ### Optional depending on the needs of your application
 * [PDO](http://php.net/manual/en/book.pdo.php) Extension as well as the relevant RDBMS specific extension (i.e. [MySQL](http://php.net/manual/en/ref.pdo-mysql.php), [PostgreSql](http://php.net/manual/en/ref.pdo-pgsql.php) etc.)